Development

 If you want to build the stable release, the development(7) manual page describes development from inside a release.
 The cross-development(7) manual page describes developing from another operating system using cross-compilation.

-If you want to build the latest development code, you need to instead follow the manual pages in the source code (which are uploaded to the online prerelease manual every night): the share/man/man7/development.7 manual page describes development from inside a release.
+If you want to build the latest development code, you need to instead follow the manual pages in the source code (which are uploaded to the online nightly manual every night): the share/man/man7/development.7 manual page describes development from inside a release.
 The share/man/man7/cross-development.7 manual page describes developing from another operating system using cross-compilation. share/man/man7/following-development.7 contains instructions for how to stay up to date with breaking changes in the latest source code.
 You can view these manual pages by giving their path (containing at least one slash) as parameter to the man command.

 Nightly Builds